fatho/program-verification-engine/README.md

 `stack` will automatically install the required version of GHC (7.10.3) if not already present and download the dependencies from a chosen conflict-free set (`lts-5.3`).

-Building the application is then a matter of issueing `stack build`.
+Building the application is then a matter of issuing `stack build`.
 The tests can be run with `stack test`.
+Benchmarks can be run with `stack bench`

 ## Building with Cabal

-TODO
+If you choose to use cabal as a build system, the installation procedure is as standard.
+Just navigate to the project root and type

+    cabal sandbox init
+    cabal install --only-dependencies --enable-benchmarks --enable-tests
+    cabal build

+Once the project is build you can will find the executables in the respective folder.
+Tests can be directly run with `cabal test` and similarly, benchmarks can be run with `cabal bench`